-Language-In addition to the indigenous language of Kinyarwanda, French and English are official languages.
+Language: In addition to the indigenous language of Kinyarwanda, French and English are official languages.
 French is widely spoken throughout the country.
-In the capital and other tourist centres, many people speak English.
+In the capital and other tourist centers, many people speak English.

-Hiking and biking-The fine road network, with little traffic, offers wonderful opportunities for long bicycle trips across the verdant hills and valleys.
-Mountain biking and hiking can be enjoyed on the thousands of kilometres of fine rural trails linking remote villages, criss-crossing the entire country.
+Hiking and biking: The fine road network, with little traffic, offers wonderful opportunities for long bicycle trips across the verdant hills and valleys.
+Mountain biking and hiking can be enjoyed on the thousands of kilometers of fine rural trails linking remote villages, criss-crossing the entire country.

 1 January (New Year’s Day); 1 February (National Heroes Day); 7 April (Genocide Memorial Day); 1 May (Labour Day); 1 July (Independence Day); 4 July (National Liberation Day); 15 August (Assumption Day);1 October (Patriotism Day); 25 December (Christmas Day), and 26 December (Boxing Day).

 Currency: The Rwandan Franc (Frw/Rwf) is the legal currency in Rwanda.
 American Dollars and Euros are accepted in some hotels and restaurants however expect to receive your change in Rwandan Francs.